-Use of Force in California State Juvenile Detention Facilities Has Jumped Threefold Since Court Monitoring Ended
+Use of force in California state juvenile detention facilities has jumped threefold since court monitoring ended

 Court monitoring, which examined whether juvenile detention facilities were keeping detainees safe and improving their educational and mental health services, officially ended after February 2016.
 But in the three years since then, what has changed?

-There are some bright spots: The agency’s population of incarcerated youths has continued to fall, down to about 650 people currently, compared with more than 10,000 in the mid-1990s.
-But a new report, published on Tuesday, suggests their situation is still pretty grim, and that violence in these facilities has gotten a lot worse since court oversight ended.
+There are some bright spots: The agency’s population of incarcerated youths has continued to fall, down to about 650 people currently compared with more than 10,000 in the mid-1990s.
+But a new report, published Tuesday, suggests their situation is still pretty grim, and that violence in these facilities has gotten a lot worse since court oversight ended.
 Published by the Center on Juvenile and Criminal Justice, the report is based on data from the Division of Juvenile Justice and other government agencies as well as interviews with detainees and staffers.
 Here are some of the most disturbing findings:

 - Beatings skyrocketed